Best B2B Marketing Channels Strategy in 2023

 03 Jan 2023 By: Michael Kansky

-What are your B2B/SaaS marketing goals for 2023?
-Do your current strategies and channels you use deliver the desired results?
+What are B2B marketing channels you are using in 2023?
+Do the current strategies and channels you use deliver the desired results in terms of ROI?
 Chances are you are looking for a better option, better marketing strategy to generate results for your business.

-The beginning of every new year is a great time to reevaluate current B2B lead generation strategies and look into new ones.
-Business-to-business (B2B) organizations rely on marketing to engage potential buyers and generate sales.
-Digital channels became a goto strategy to reach target audiences for most B2B companies.
+The beginning of every new year is a great time to reevaluate current B2B lead generation strategies and explore new ones.
+Business-to-business (B2B) organizations rely on strong marketing producing high visibility and acceptable ROIs to engage potential buyers and generate sales.
+Digital channels became a leading strategy to reach target audiences for most B2B companies.
 Yet, the current state of online advertising(PPC) for B2B organizations is not ideal.

-In this article, we examine the challenges of online advertising for B2B companies.
+In this article, we examine the challenges of B2B marketing.
 We explore long forgotten and new to 2023 B2B marketing strategies to help you choose the right mix.

 The OGs: Current Popular B2B Marketing Channels

 Google Ads remains one of the most popular forms of online advertising for B2B companies.
 However, some organizations find it inefficient and costly.
-Google Ads often fail to reach target audiences and lack any type of customization or optimization options.
+Google Ads often fail to reach target audiences and lack customization and targeting.
 That makes them hugely ineffective for B2B companies.
-Furthermore, the competition for these networks is high, making it difficult for organizations to stand out from the crowd.
+Furthermore, the competition for PPC networks is high, making it difficult for organizations to stand out from the crowd.

 Close Variants of the Google Kind: An Example of Google Ads Missing the Mark

 Google Ads technology has trouble keeping up with demand.
 Let’s consider a simple example of the “exact match” keyword type.
 In the B2B space, an exact match is most appealing as businesses want to target very specific searches.
-For example, our company, HelpSquad, is in the B2B space targeting people searching for “outsource live chat,” “live chat service,” “live chat agents,” etc. terms in Google.
-If we set up “exact match” keywords for those, Google Ads sends us people searching for “live chatting,” “live chat,” “live chat with AT&T,” “chat rooms,” “chat with singles” etc.
+For example, our company, HelpSquad, is a BPO company targeting businesses in need of outsourcing customer service and who are searching for “BPO”, “outsource live chat,” “live chat service,” “live chat agents,” etc. terms in Google.
+If we set up “exact match” keywords for those, Google Ads sends us people searching for “BPO hiring”, “live chatting, “live chat with AT&T,” “chat rooms,” “chat with singles” etc. You get the point.
+To counter this mismatch you need to maintain a never ending negative keywords list which is time consuming task.
+Well, that would mean yet another daily to-do.

 Two is a Company, More is a Crowd: Overcrowded Ad Space Results in Higher Costs